Business Valuation and Divorce – Tis The Season

 Personal vs. Enterprise Goodwill

 First, some definitions.
-Goodwill is “blue sky” value – an intangible asset arising from the name, reputation, customer loyalty, location, products, and similar factors not separately identified.
+Goodwill is “blue sky” value—an intangible asset arising from a company’s name, reputation, customer loyalty, location, products, and similar factors not separately identified.
 Quite simply, it is the value of a company over and above its tangible net worth.
-Here’s where things get tricky: goodwill can arise from factors explicitly related to the business entity, or it can arise from factors related to an individual.
+Here’s where things get tricky: goodwill can arise from factors explicitly related to the business entity or from factors related to an individual.
 The distinction is enterprise goodwill vs. Personal goodwill.

 This distinction has no bearing in some states – all goodwill, regardless of type, is a marital asset.
 However, other states (the majority, at 32) have taken the position that personal goodwill is not divisible.
 It belongs to the person, not to the marriage.